 - Vinyl planks

-We love our luxury vinyl planks since this material makes our camper van feel more like a real home.
+We love our luxury vinyl planks since this material makes our camper van feel like a natural home.

 Next in the van conversion build order is to install the walls.

-If you have already installed furring strips (step #8) inside your van, then you will be attaching your walls to these furring strips.
+If you have already installed furring strips (step #8) inside your van, you will attach your walls to these furring strips.